 Brookshire Grocery Co.
 (BGC), in partnership with the U.S. Department of Health and Human Services, is actively preparing for the distribution of the COVID-19 vaccination once it’s approved and available for distribution.

-COVID-19 infection information for 21 South Arkansas and seven Northeast Texas counties, and eight North Louisiana parishes, from respective state health departments.
+COVID-19 infection information for seven South Arkansas counties and three North Louisiana parishes from respective state health departments.
 The following figures for COVID-19 virus cases are current through 6 p.m.
-Thursday.
+Monday.

-Columbia County had lottery ticket sales totaling $470,667.00 in July, according to a report released July 11 by the Arkansas Department of Finance and Administration - Office of the Arkansas Lottery.
+Columbia County had lottery ticket sales totaling $421,914.00 in September, according to a report released this past week by the Arkansas Department of Finance and Administration - Office of the Arkansas Lottery.